 Each Pepperstone subsidiary offers the same account types, spreads and trading platforms, but investor protections vary between location.

-In the UK, the FCA enforces leverage caps for retail traders, with a maximum leverage of 30:1 available.
-Additionally, the FCA requires brokers to provide Negative Balance Protection to ensure traders do not end up in debt to Pepperstone.
+In the UK (FCA), Australia (ASIC) and Europe (CySEC, BaFin), the local regulators enforce leverage caps for retail traders, with a maximum leverage of 30:1 available.
+Additionally, the financial authorities require brokers to provide Negative Balance Protection to ensure traders do not end up in debt to Pepperstone.

-Elsewhere, Pepperstone provides no NBP, but you can trade forex with a maximum leverage of 500:1.
+Elsewhere, Pepperstone provides no NBP.
+In Kenya (CMA) you can use leverage up to 400:1, while the broker’s Seychelles (FSA) branch offer a maximum leverage of 500:1.

 If you prefer MetaTrader 4, Pepperstone is a great broker offering tight spreads, automated trading, and a range of add-on trading tools.